 Cooking Quinoa: An Ultimate Fertility Food

-At Reproductive Medicine Associates of Connecticut (RMACT), we are so lucky to have CT nutritionist Carolyn Gundell, MS, with over a decade of experience working with fertility and PCOS patients in particular.
 There are foods that are healthier than others, even among the healthy foods.
 Some, we consider superfoods.
-Here, Carolyn shares some wisdom about an important grain that can lead to better health and fertility.
+Here, we share wisdom about an important grain that can lead to better health and fertility.

 Photo: SweetOnVeg, Flickr Creative Commons